bcgov/quarterly-immigration-dashboard/README.md

 ### Usage

-Please run the script app.R
+Please create a Shiny Web App using the RStudio dropdown menu and run the script app.R

 ### Project Status